 About this meeting

-- To exchange among the participants on existing evaluation methodologies used by Arts fairs, cities and regions to better understand the impact at city level of the Art fairs in their own territories.
+- Exchange among the participants on existing evaluation methodologies used by Arts fairs, cities and regions to better understand the impact at city level of the Art fairs in their own territories.
 Exchange among the participants on profiling, satisfaction survey, qualitative approaches currently used by the Arts fairs and the evaluators appointed by cities and regions and better understand the audience of the Arts fairs.

 TEFAF champions the finest quality art from across the ages by creating a community of the world’s top art dealers and experts to inspire lovers, connoisseurs and buyers of art from everywhere.
 Established in 1988, TEFAF is known for its unsurpassed vetting and for producing one of the world’s leading art fairs: TEFAF Maastricht.
 Behind the scenes, a key factor that sets TEFAF apart is its higly-selective vetting committee and standards.TEFAF acts as an expert guide for both private and institutional collectors in a global art marketplace.
 Since 2003 this includes the publication of the annual TEFAF’s Art Market report that provides aggregated data and insights on the global art market.